Curious about the different types of guitar pickups? Here, we walk you through the most common electric, bass, and acoustic guitar pickups.

 The 60-cycle hum is a phenomenon where background electrical noise is transferred to your amp along with your strings’ vibrations.
 The humbucker pickup is designed to “buck” hum, by having two coils that are phase canceling each other.
 Humbuckers are essentially two single coil pickups working together.

 Humbucker tones are warmer in comparison to single coil pickups, which is why they’re the pickup of choice for jazz.
-And due to their higher output (output=volume), they outperform single coil pickups in genres where high levels of distortion are required.
+Due to their higher output, they outperform single coil pickups in genres where high levels of distortion are required.
 The only genres humbuckers don’t do well in are country and surf.
-But beyond that, they perform well in any circumstance (depending on their output of course!).
+But beyond that, they perform well in any circumstance (depending on their output, of course!).
+You’ll often see a humbucker in the bridge pickup position.

 P90

-Last but not least, P90s.
+Last but not least, we have P90s.
 They are still single coil pickups but wound on a different bobbin.
-Tonally, P90 pickups are the happy medium between single coil and humbucker style pickups.
-They have a higher output than single coil pickups, but they don’t have the output of humbuckers.
+Tonally, P90 pickups are the happy medium between single coil and humbucker pickups.
+They have a higher output than single coil pickups but don’t reach the output of humbuckers.

-Their tone has a bit more depth than your standard single coil pickups, but not to the extent of humbuckers.
-P90 pickups are best suited to blues and rock (but not hard rock), though they’re still relatively versatile.
+Their tone has a bit more depth than standard single coil pickups but not to the extent of humbuckers.
+P90 pickups are best suited for blues and rock (but not hard rock), though they’re still relatively versatile.

 You can see our recommendations in our guide to Electric Guitar Pickups.